Car logos with wings: The 50 biggest car brands with wings

 Laraki Emblem

-Laraki Automobiles, based in Morocco, is a testament to automotive excellence, particularly in high-performance sports cars and visionary conceptual designs.
-Established in 1999, the foundation of this company was laid by Mohammed Laraki, a visionary who sought to make a mark in the world of luxury vehicles.
-Under his leadership, Laraki Automobiles has continued its journey, achieving milestones and setting new benchmarks with each passing year.
+Based in Morocco, Laraki Automobiles is a testament to automotive excellence, especially in the areas of high-performance sports cars and concept design.
+Founded in 1999, this company was laid down by Mohammed Laraki, who sought to make a name for himself in the world of luxury automobiles.
+Under his leadership, Laraki Automobiles continues its journey, reaching new milestones and setting new benchmarks every year.

-The wing in the logo stands as a testament to Laraki’s vision for the future of automobile design, embodying grace and power.
-The choice of silver for the wing symbolizes luxury, purity, and modernity, reflecting the company’s penchant for producing state-of-the-art, elite vehicles.
-Over the years, as Laraki Automobiles has driven forward, crafting masterpieces on wheels, this iconic wing has become synonymous with the brand, symbolizing a promise of unparalleled performance and impeccable design.
+The wing in the logo is indicative of Laraki’s vision for the future of automotive design, epitomizing grace and power.
+As Laraki Automobiles has moved forward over the years to create masterpieces on wheels, this iconic wing has become synonymous with the brand, symbolizing the promise of unparalleled performance and impeccable design.

 Arash